jaimetur/PhotoMigrator/help/5-immich-photos.md

 > 8. Remove Duplicates Albums
 > 9. Remove Orphans Assets
 >
-> You can apply filters to filter assets to download assets from Immich using any Download feature included.
+> You can apply filters to filter assets to download from Immich Photos using any Download feature included.
 >
 > The available filters are:
 >    - by Type